A Murder on the Appian Way: Plot summary

-At Caesar’s residence, Gordianus and Eco seek out Meto.
-His second son then hands Gordianus a letter from Diana in which it is revealed that Bethesda received an anonymous letter reassuring her that Gordianus and Eco were safe and would be released in due time.
-The next day, Meto arranges for an audience with Caesar who remembers Gordianus.
-Later that evening, Gordianus is reintroduced to Marc Antony who agrees to escort him and Eco back to Rome.
+At Caesar's residence, Gordianus and Eco seek out Meto.
+His second son hands Gordianus a letter from Diana which reveals that Bethesda received an anonymous letter reassuring her that Gordianus and Eco are safe and will be released in due time.
+The next day, Meto arranges for an audience with Caesar, who remembers Gordianus.
+Later that evening, Gordianus is reintroduced to Marc Antony, who agrees to escort him and Eco back to Rome.

 Upon their return, they are greeted joyously by their family and are surprised to see Davus alive and well.
-After a blissful night, Gordianus and Eco are summoned by Pompey, now sole Consul, once more.
+After a blissful night, Gordianus and Eco are summoned by Pompey, now sole consul, again.
 Reporting on their findings, Pompey thanks them and agrees to continue protecting them in the meantime.

 Following a few days of quiet, Clodia calls upon Gordianus.
 Gordianus resists his desire for her and instead promises to share his discoveries with her following his meeting with Fulvia.
-He is reintroduced to Fulvia’s mother, Sempronia, and finds the priest and priestess, Felix and Felicia, respectively present.
-As part of his payment, he requests ownership of the two stable boys he met at Clodius’ villa who saved their master’s son.
-After Fulvia agrees, Gordianus reports that Marc Antony had nothing to do with Clodius’ death.
-Tearfully relieved, Fulvia reveals her plans to marry Marc Antony’s boyhood friend, Curio.
-Collecting his payment, he leaves only to find Clodia gone.
+He is reintroduced to Fulvia's mother, Sempronia, and finds the priest and priestess, Felix and Felicia, respectively present.
+As part of his payment, he requests ownership of the two stable boys he met at Clodius' villa, who saved their master's son.
+After Fulvia agrees, Gordianus reports that Marc Antony had nothing to do with Clodius' death.
+Tearfully relieved, Fulvia reveals her plans to marry Marc Antony's boyhood friend, Curio.
+Collecting his payment, he leaves, only to find Clodia gone.

-A few days later, Eco insists that Gordianus attend the latest contio where the mysterious prisoners of Milo's publicly testify after escaping his villa where they were imprisoned for two months.
-Following their testimony, Appius Claudius, Clodius’ nephew, formally brings charges against Milo.
+A few days later, Eco insists that Gordianus attend the latest contio, where the mysterious prisoners of Milo's publicly testify after escaping his villa where they were imprisoned for two months.
+Following their testimony, Appius Claudius, Clodius' nephew, formally brings charges against Milo.

 On the first day of the trial, the mob rushes at Marcellus, working with Cicero to defend Milo, ending the first day prematurely.
-Unsurprisingly, bystanders and participants enter the trial the next day to the presence of Pompey’s soldiers.
+Unsurprisingly, bystanders and participants enter the trial the next day to the presence of Pompey's soldiers.
 The night before the final day, Gordianus realizes that Cicero was involved in his abduction and goes to confront him.
 Cicero defends his actions, stating that he convinced Milo to kidnap Gordianus and his son rather than killing them—therefore saving their lives.
 Admitting that he wrote the note to Bethesda, out of fondness for Gordianus, Cicero nonetheless stands by his actions to protect the republic.
 Disgusted, Gordianus leaves.

-Despite Cicero’s defense, Milo is found guilty and forced into exile.
-Once home, Gordianus finds something even more shocking—his daughter, Diana, pregnant with Davus’ child.
-Avoiding this new surprise, Gordianus decides to head back to Mount Alba and collect the two slave boys from Clodius’ villa.
-While there, he stops by Senator Tedius’ again only to discover that the senator’s daughter was ultimately responsible for Clodius’ death in addition to being the mystery woman who approached the House of the Vestals.
-Swearing to keep their involvement a secret, the senator and his daughter entrust Clodius’ ring to Gordianus.
+Despite Cicero's defense, Milo is found guilty and forced into exile.
+Once home, Gordianus finds something even more shocking—his daughter, Diana, pregnant with Davus' child.
+Avoiding this new surprise, Gordianus decides to head back to Mount Alba and collect the two slave boys from Clodius' villa.
+While there, he stops by Senator Tedius' again only to discover that the senator's daughter was ultimately responsible for Clodius' death, in addition to being the mystery woman who approached the House of the Vestals.
+Swearing to keep their involvement a secret, the senator and his daughter entrust Clodius' ring to Gordianus.